 The cable used to connect the Ethernet card to a host (generally a Hub or Switch) is called a straight-through Twisted Pair Ethernet (TPE).
 The end connectors are called RJ-45 connectors, which are not compatible with RJ-11 telephone connectors.
-If connecting two computers together without a hub in between, auto-crossover is supported on this Notebook PC so a crossover LAN cable is not required.
+If connecting two computers together without a hub in between, a cross-over LAN cable is required (Fast-Ethernet model).
+Gigabit models support auto-crossover so a crossover LAN cable is optional.